In this guide, we will discuss the safest dishes to use when it comes to mealtime.

 For this post, we’re focusing mainly on your dinnerware.

-Before we discuss the safest dishes to use, let’s look more into why and how these materials are used and the dangers of toxic dinnerware.
+Before we discuss the safest dishes to use, let’s look more into how toxic materials end up on your dinner plates, how to tell, and the dangers of toxic dinnerware.

 Why and how toxic dinnerware exists…

-Cadmium is used to give dishes bright colors such as bright yellow or orange color to glazes.
+Cadmium is used in colorful dishes to give bright colors such as yellow or orange to glazes.

-Even plain white dishware can contain lead or cadmium in the glaze itself to increase durability.
+Even plain white dishware can contain lead or cadmium in the plate’s glaze itself to increase durability.

 That’s why it’s so important to know which brands are safe.
 We’ll get to that later.